karunakarrao/DevOps/Terraform/Terraform Basics.md

-Q. What is Infrastructure as Code?
+Q. What is Infrastructure as Code (IAC) ?
 -------------------------------------------------
 A. Infrastructure as code (IaC) tools allow you to manage infrastructure with configuration files rather than through a graphical user interface.
 IaC allows you to build, change, and manage your infrastructure in a safe environment.
 Configuration file can be reuse and share.

+Examples of IAC tools that are used in the market are: Ansible, Terraform, Cloud Formation, docker, Salt stack, Puppet

 Q. IaC as Terraform?
 ----------------------------
 A. Terraform is HashiCorp's infrastructure as code tool.
 It lets you define resources and infrastructure in human-readable, declarative configuration files, and manages your infrastructure's lifecycle.
 Using Terraform has several advantages over manually managing your infrastructure:

   * Terraform can manage infrastructure on multiple cloud platforms.
   * The human-readable configuration language helps you write infrastructure code quickly.
   * Terraform's state allows you to track resource changes throughout your deployments.